JustinToribio/cleaning-nyc-hs-data/README.md

 # Project Organization
 ------------

-    ├── LICENSE
-    ├── README.md          <- The top-level README for users of this project.
     ├── data
     │   ├── processed      <- The final cleaned data set produced by running this project.
     │   └── raw            <- The original, immutable data dump.